 API poller authorization and authentication

-- No Authorization: No user names, passwords, or credentials are required.
-These APIs are sometimes called "free" or "open public" APIs.
+- No Authorization: No user names, passwords, or credentials are required for free, public APIs, also known as open APIs.
 For example, iTunes Search is an open API (© 2020 Apple Inc., available at affiliate.itunes.apple.com, obtained on September 1, 2020).

 - Basic Authorization: Also called "Basic Auth," this method passes the username and password in request headers, sent via HTTPS and encoded with Base64 for security.
 Passwords are required with Basic Authorization.

 - OAuth 2.0: Uses access tokens that the API server passes to an authentication server to grant access via public and private keys.
-SAM currently only supports the Client Credentials Grant Type.
-To use OAuth 2.0, provide:
+To learn about Grant Type, Tenant ID, and other OAuth terms, see the next section, API credentials.

 - Bearer Token: Also called "token authentication," this scheme uses access tokens to authenticate requests, in the form of text strings added to request headers (for example,

 Authorization: Bearer <Your API Key>).

 - API Key: The API key is a long string included in either the request URL or request header (for example,

 Authorization: <Key> <Value>).
 Some APIs require both a public and private key -- the public key is usually included in the request, and the private key is treated like a password.